 Lloyd’s Register is publishing its tax strategy pursuant to the requirement to publish a United Kingdom tax strategy outlined in Schedule 19 of the 2016 Finance Act.

-The statement is effective for the year ending 30 June 2018 and applies to Lloyd’s Register Group Limited, its subsidiaries worldwide and to its parent, Lloyd’s Register Foundation, a charity which is governed by the Charity Commission rules and guidance (‘the Group’).
+The statement is effective for the six months ending 30 June 2021 and applies to Lloyd’s Register Group Limited, its subsidiaries worldwide and to its parent, Lloyd’s Register Foundation, a charity which is governed by the Charity Commission rules and guidance (‘the Group’).

 Approach of the Group to risk management and governance arrangements in relation to taxation

-Lloyd’s Register’s policy is to comply with all applicable laws, rules, regulations and reporting requirements in all tax jurisdictions where the Group operates.
+Lloyd’s Register’s global reach adds complexity to its tax affairs.
+Our policy is to comply with all applicable laws, rules, regulations and reporting requirements in all tax jurisdictions where the Group operates.

 We manage tax in line with our governance framework and risk management procedures which reflect the regulatory, legal and commercial environment in those locations.